 What have you done that you are most proud of?

 My summer research internship at LSAMP, led by assistant professor Negar Elhami-Khorasani and assistant professor Thomas Gernay from Johns Hopkins University to establish a Digitized fuel load surveying methodology using machine vision.
-The project was funded by the National Fire Protection Association (NFPA), and the final report is available on the Association's website.
+The project was funded by the National Fire Protection Association (NFPA).
 We were able to develop a methodology to collect data that helps structural engineers define the design fuel load (an essential parameter in structural fire engineering).
 It was really rewarding to get to apply knowledge I’d learned in the classroom.